Blog / Other

 The customer pays for something they don’t receive, and can also suffer the loss of their bank details.
 Getting hold of credit card credentials in this way and using them to make fraudulent purchases is called triangulation fraud.
 The name comes from the threefold process of enticing buyers, stealing their details, and using them as part of a wider scheme.

-As of yet, there is no way to stop e-commerce fraud completely.
+As of yet, there is no way to stop ecommerce fraud entirely.
 As technology evolves, so do the tactics used to infiltrate digital businesses.
 Fraudsters are certainly clever, but they often leave tracks.
 Knowing what they are and how to spot them is a powerful weapon in the fight against fraud.

 Some of the danger signs include: